daattali/beautiful-jekyll/README.md

 Every GitHub user can have one repository (repository = project) named `<yourusername>.github.io` and the website for that repository will be `https://<yourusername>.github.io`.

 If you want your project to be named something else, for example `MyAwesomeProject`, that's no problem!
-All you have to do is go to _Settings_ at the top right corner of the page, and rename your repository to `MyAwesomeProject` (remember to click on the _Rename_ button to confirm!).
+All you have to do is go to _Settings_ at the top right corner of the page, and rename your repository to `MyAwesomeProject` (remember to click on the _Rename_ button to confirm).
 Then you need to scroll down to the _GitHub Pages_ section and choose "master branch" as the source (not "master branch /docs folder"!).

+Now your website will be at `https://<yourusername>.github.io\MyAwesomeProject`.

 #### How do I change the number of posts per page OR the colour of the navigation bar OR the image in the navigation bar OR ...?